 Enjoy the architecture of the house with its turrets and elaborate detail before heading off to explore the gardens.

 Walk along the avenue towards the North Fountain and keeping the Pulham Rockery on your left, turn west to the pleasure grounds.
-Just as I approached the modern sculpture of a red carriage and horses, the heavens opened and I took refuge in a small wooden hut hidden in the shrubberies.
+Just as I approached the modern sculpture of a red carriage and horses, the heavens opened.
+I took refuge in a small wooden shack hidden in the shrubberies.
 It was a perfect place to sit and think.

-After about thirty minutes, the rain stopped and I found my way across the grass to the Aviary.
+After about thirty minutes, the rain stopped and I walked across the grass to the Aviary.

 Like many other Rothschilds, Ferdinand loved birds and built the Aviary in time for the visit of the Shah of Persia in 1889.
 Built by an English builder, its design was based on the French pavilions at Versailles and Chantilly.
 The Aviary houses one of the many statues at Waddesdon – here Minerva lies on a bed of tufa, attended by her tritons.

-The Waddesdon estate runs a conservation project breeding many obscure and endangered species – but I struggle seeing so many birds unable to fly more than a few meters.
+The Waddesdon estate runs a conservation project breeding many obscure and endangered species – but I struggle seeing the birds unable to fly more than a few meters.

 From the Aviary, walk left to the Rose Garden